 The Swem Patio will offer the W&M community time to gather and socialize in a third place, which is a public area that provides human interaction outside of work and home.
 Cooper said the redesigned green space will be a multifaceted area, accessible for studying, teaching and holding events.

 “While we have a couple of small porches, they are kind of hidden and off the beaten path,” Cooper said.
 “The patio is compelling because it’s along a very busy thoroughfare that connects the Sadler Center to Andrews Hall and the Muscarelle Museum.
 It will be a perfect place to pull people in for studying alone, sitting with a friend, poetry reading, small concert, or other type of reception.”

-The construction of the project is scheduled to begin over winter break.
-The developmental part of the process is led by Amber Hall, facilities planning, design & construction project manager, and she anticipates the patio will be completed by the end of February 2021.
+The construction of the project is scheduled to begin in summer 2021.
+The developmental part of the process is led by Amber Hall, facilities planning, design & construction project manager, and she anticipates the patio will be completed by the end of fall 2021.